 Your discs are little jelly donut-looking rings that sit between the vertebrae in your back.
 A damaged disc leads to several excruciating situations.
 A herniated disc (slipped disc) occurs when the fluid inside the donut starts leaking fluid after an accident, injury, or years of continuous wear and tear.
-Whether you know when it happened or not, see a herniated disc specialist at Redefine Healthcare at the first sign of back pain.
-Prevent further complications of a slipped disc with the right diagnosis and treatment.
+Whether you know when it happened or not, see NJ herniated disc specialists at Redefine Healthcare at the first sign of back pain.
+Prevent further complications of a slipped disc with the proper diagnosis and treatment.
 Call for an appointment.

 When you lead an active lifestyle, your back often deals with a lot of stress.
 Whether you’re skating, playing tennis, or just shopping, you put your back through an enormous amount of twisting, turning, bending, and lifting.
-No matter how fit you are, strenuous activity or repetitive movements can lead to herniated discs, which are among the most common causes of back, neck, and leg pain.
+No matter how fit you are, strenuous activity or repetitive movements can lead to herniated discs, among the most common causes of back, neck, and leg pain.

 Discs are the cushions between each of your vertebrae: the individual bones that make up your spine.

 When the soft inside of the disc pushes out through a tear in the tough outer shell, it triggers intense pain, weakness, or numbness.
 For some people, this pain is debilitating.
 When you’re experiencing pain or stiffness in your back or neck that doesn’t go away, it’s time to consult the pain management specialists at Redefine Healthcare to receive the best treatment for herniated discs or whatever’s ailing you.

 Herniated Disc Symptoms

-The most commonly affected area for herniated discs in the lower back.
-Lower back pain is one of the most common medical complaints in the country.
+The most commonly affected area for herniated discs is the lower back.
+Lower back pain s one of the most common medical complaints in the country.
 If your ruptured disc is in your lower back, you may experience the following symptoms:

 - Pain, which may concentrate in your lower back or radiate to your buttocks, legs, and feet;

 - General muscle weakness;